ibm-cloud-docs/assistant/dialog-runtime.md

 ## Context variables
 {: #context-variables}

-A context variable is a variable that you define in a node, and optionally specify a default value for.
-Other nodes or application logic can subsequently set or change the value of the context variable.
+A context variable is a variable that you define in a node.
+You can specify a default value for it.
+Other nodes, application logic, or user input can subsequently set or change the value of the context variable.

 You can condition against context variable values by referencing a context variable from a dialog node condition to determine whether to execute a node.
-And you can reference a context variable from dialog node response conditions to show different reponses depending on a value provided by an external service or by the user.
+You can also reference a context variable from dialog node response conditions to show different reponses depending on a value provided by an external service or by the user.

 ### Passing context from the application
 {: #context-from-app}